Mabsmd1/printf/README.md

 #0x11.
 C - printf

-This is a printf team project done by Sinah and Mpho
+This is a printf team project done by Sinah

 # Tasks